-Make sure that the selected range is the range that you want to use for your Pivot Table and click Next.
+Make sure that the selected range is the data range that you want to use for your Pivot Table and click Next.

-There is an option asking if you want the Pivot Table to appear on a new worksheet or in an existing worksheet.
+This dialog box contains an option asking if you want the Pivot Table to appear on a new worksheet or in an existing worksheet.
 This allows you to place the pivot table onto a specified worksheet if required.
 If you are not sure, select the option 'New worksheet'.

 Excel will now present you with an empty Pivot Table, and a 'Pivot Table Field List'.
 Note that the data fields within the 'Field List' are the headers from your initial data spreadsheet.